aspose-slides/Aspose.Slides-API-References/content/java/english/com.aspose.slides/captionscollection/_index.md

 ```

-Removes all elements from the collection.
+Removes all closed captions from the collection.

 ### getCount() {#getCount--}
 ```